farukkislakci/farukkislakci/README.md

 # I'm Talking 🤠

-I'm a Full Stack Software Engineer and I love to make things that works!
+I'm a Computer Engineer and I love to make things that works!

+Working on some game projects.
+Tune in...

-If you want to learn more about me, feel free to visit atakanzen.com or contact me right away from here.
+If you want to learn more about me, feel free to visit github page or contact me right away from here.

 <b>Music is Everything!</b><br>
 This is my spotify last listened piece